MehranDanish2/WeatherWise/README.md

 🚀 Features:<br>
 1. Search by city name to retrieve current weather conditions (temperature, humidity, wind speed, etc.).<br>
 2. Clean, mobile-friendly UI with responsive layout.<br>
-3. Graceful error handling for invalid input or network/API failures.<br>
+3. Error handling for invalid input or network/API failures.<br>
 4. Easy to extend: you can plug in additional APIs (like forecast data) or enhance the UI.<br><br>

 🔧 Technology Stack<br>